-- 2: In this mode, the duty cycle will always be equal to the source clock duty cycle, unless a duty cycle of 0% is selected. - 3: To route CLKR to pin, CLKOUTEN of Configuration Word 1 = 1 is required.
-CLKOUTEN of Configuration Word 1 = 0 will result in Fosc/4.
-See Section 6.3 "Conflicts with the CLKR Pin" for details.
+- 2: In this mode, the duty cycle will always be equal to the source clock duty cycle, unless a duty cycle of 0% - 3: To route CLKR to pin, CLKOUTEN of Configuration Words = 1 is required.
+CLKOUTEN of Configuration Words = 0 will result in Fosc/4.
+See Section 6.3 "Conflicts with the CLKR pin" for details.